ShayBox/VRC-OSC/plugin-spotify/README.md

 # Spotify Plugin

-Sends the currently playing Spotify track to Chatbox
+Sends the currently playing track from Spotify to the chatbox.

 #### Screenshot
 ![Screenshot](Screenshot.png)

-### How to Setup:
+### How to setup:
 1. Navigate to [Spotify for Developers Dashboard](https://developer.spotify.com/dashboard)
 2. Sign in or Create an account
 ![image](https://user-images.githubusercontent.com/9505196/200721377-9b3c37a3-3a9f-48a9-89a7-b87fe2893d34.png)